 Random access memory (RAM): This hardware provides temporary storage for information from applications and systems currently in use.
 RAM makes the data easily accessible, allowing the processor to interact with it quickly.
-The more RAM that is available, the faster the computer runs.
+Often, the more RAM that is available, the faster the computer runs.
 Sometimes IT professionals speed up a computer by adding more RAM.

 Persistent storage: Also known as nonvolatile storage, persistent storage maintains data even when powered down.
 Two of the most common types of persistent storage are solid state drives (SSDs) and hard disk drives (HDDs), which can be used as either internal or external hard drives.
 Other examples of persistent storage are tape drives, flash drives, CDs, and DVDs.